Skip to content

 What is Mating Disruption?

-IPM is a holistic approach to pest management that builds on generations of farming knowledge.
-It incorporates sustainable practices such as biological control, pest-resistance crop varieties, and pheromone-based mating disruption.
-After decades of insect pheromone research and rigorous field testing, mating disruption has evolved into an internationally utilized strategy, spanning multiple continents and a variety of crop systems.
+Integrated Pest Management (IPM) is a holistic approach to pest control that builds on generations of farming knowledge.
+It incorporates sustainable practices such as biological control, pest-resistant crop varieties, and pheromone-based mating disruption.

+Mating disruption works by mimicking natural insect communication patterns.
 As female insects reach sexual maturity, they produce species-specific chemical signals known as pheromones to attract males from short or long distances.
-Suterra’s mating disruption solutions (CheckMate®, Celada™ and Puffer®) precisely replicate these natural signals, allowing growers to distribute pheromone throughout their orchards, vineyards, or fields.
+Suterra’s mating disruption solutions replicate these natural signals, allowing growers to distribute pheromone throughout their orchards, vineyards, or fields.
+The added pheromone in the environment confuses or “blinds” male insects, making it difficult for them to locate females.
+This reduces successful mating events and leads to a decline in pest populations and damage.

 WITH